Seven Nights to Rock

 "Seven Nights to Rock" is a classic rockabilly song written by Buck Trail, Henry Glover, and Louis Innis.
 It was originally recorded by Moon Mullican on January 26, 1956, and has been covered by a number of diverse artists.

 History

-It was originally recorded by Moon Mullican on January 26, 1956 with Boyd Bennett and His Rockets providing additional backing instruments, and was released as a single on March 3 of that year by King Records.
+"Seven Nights to Rock" was originally recorded by Moon Mullican on January 26, 1956 with Boyd Bennett and His Rockets providing additional backing instruments.
+It was released as a single on March 3 of that year by King Records.
 This release was not commercially successful but was influential and the song went on to be covered by numerous artists.
-The original Moon Mullican version has appeared on several compilation albums, including one named after it in 2004.
+The original Moon Mullican version has appeared on several compilation albums.